toshiro-en-miyamoto/web/css/Attardi/ch03/README.md

 The *viewport* is the area of the page that is currently visible in your web browser. f the viewport is resized, then any elements using `vw` units will have their sizes adjusted accordingly.
 Because `vw` and `vh` are relative to the viewport size, they are a good chice when using responsive design techniques.

+The `%` unit is relative to the size of another value.
+What exactly this is relative to depends on the CSS property.
+For example,
+- for the `font-size` property, the `%` unit is defined as a percentage of the parent element’s font size.
+However,
+- for the `padding` property, the `%` unit is defined as a percentage of the element’s width.

 ## Colors

 [A list of *named color*](https://developer.mozilla.org/en-US/docs/Web/CSS/named-color) is available to the MDN Web Docs.